MiliLab/AnesBench/README.md

 Each question is labeled with a three-level categorization of cognitive demands and includes Chinese-English translations, enabling evaluation of LLMs’ knowledge, application, and clinical reasoning abilities across diverse linguistic contexts.

+> For key insights and conclusions, please refer to the [AnesBench project page](https://mililab.github.io/anesbench.ai/).

 # 🔍 Overview
 <figure>
 <div align="center">